Pharmacy Technician

 Secondary education

-NCEA Level 2 is required to enter tertiary training.
+You need NCEA Level 3 to do the study or training for this job.
 Useful subjects include English and maths.

 Additional requirements for specialist roles: